broadinstitute/cromwell/docs/Labels.md

 When choosing key-value pairs, it's important to make sure you're adhering to Cromwell supported label syntax below.

-There are two ways to add labels to a workflow.
+There are two ways to add labels to a workflow:
-Labels can be assigned to workflows upon workflow submission, by setting the `customLabels` parameter of the [submit endpoint](/api/POST_api_workflows_version) or setting the `-l` argument when running in [command line](/CommandLine) mode.
+1. Upon workflow submission set the `customLabels` parameter of the [Submit endpoint](api/RESTAPI#submit-a-workflow-for-execution), or
+2. Setting the `-l` argument when running in [Command Line](/CommandLine) mode.

-Labels can be added to existing workflows by using the [labels patch endpoint](/api/PATCH_api_workflows_version_id_labels/).
+Labels can be added to existing workflows by using the [Labels patch endpoint](api/RESTAPI#update-labels-for-a-workflow).

-After adding labels to your workflows, you can take advantage of features like [query](/api/GET_api_workflows_version_query) to filter tagged workflows.
-The Google backend supports labelling cloud resources and you can learn more about that [here](/backends/Google/#google-labels).
+After adding labels to your workflows, you can take advantage of features like [Query](api/RESTAPI#get-workflows-matching-some-criteria) to filter tagged workflows.
+The Google backend supports labelling cloud resources and you can learn more about that [here](backends/Google#google-labels).

 #### Label Format